rellermeyer/course_os/src/kernel/src/test_suite/README.md

 # Course OS Testing framework

-This directory is a custom-build testing framework by [Jonathan Dönszelmann](https://github.com/jonay2000/), [Victor Roest](https://github.com/nullx76/), and [Valentijn van de Beek](https://gtihub.com/ValentijnvdBeek)
+This directory is a custom-build testing framework by [

 To run tests, run